Scope Creep

 The new business process reengineering project is well underway.
 The team completed several project deliverables and the customer is pleased.
 However, team members informally added several significant requirements to the project scope.
 Therefore, these changes were not formally approved.
 Consequently, the scope, schedule, and cost baselines remain unchanged.
 As a result, the team can no longer meet the project’s timeline and budget.
 In fact, the project is significantly off track.
 Senior management is unhappy because “time is of the essence”.
 Moreover, senior management is concerned that the additional requirements can carry significant risks.
 Furthermore, they believe that the products will not generate the desired outcome.

-In short, scope creep is a bad idea.
+In short, gold-plating is a bad idea.
 The project will probably waste resources and time to develop products without a full understanding of its consequences.
 Moreover, project targets will no longer be feasible.

 Reason to Control Changes